jackiehjm/stx-docs/doc/source/guest_integration/kubernetes/ptp-notifications-overview.rst

 -   Supports the **ptp4l** module and |PTP| port that is configured in Subordinate mode \(Secondary mode\).

+-   The |PTP| notification Sidecar container can be configured with a Liveness Probe, if required.
+See, :ref:`Liveness Probe <liveness-probe>` for more information.

 -   The |PTP| status notifications are derived based on the following conditions:

 .. _ptp-notifications-overview-simpletable-n1r-dcf-t4b: